 Today is a holiday I made up – “Buy your own flowers for cheap, because who cares if you have them on the 14th or the 15th?”
 Day.
 It’s the one where all the things that weren’t sold yesterday during Valentine’s Day go on super sale.
 It’s also the day every year where I go and buy myself flowers.

 If no one spoiled you yesterday, screw them, you’re an adult, get yourself flowers.

-It took the husband committee several years to believe me when I told him NOT to buy me flowers on Valentine’s Day.
-Once you’re married you realize that even when your husband spends money on gifts for you – half of what he’s spending is still your money.
+It took my husband several years to actually believe me when I told him NOT to buy me flowers on Valentine’s Day.
+Once you’re married you realize that even when your husband spends money on gifts for you – he is still spending your money, too.
 Since I like money and prefer saving it, I learned I can still have a beautiful flower arrangement for much less if I just go ahead and buy myself the flowers I actually want on the 15th instead.

 First – Selection